-Any eCommerce site will tell you the biggest challenge to building a quality ecommerce site is getting the conversions.
-Traffic while challenging is nothing compared to getting users to take their wallets out of their pockets to pay you for your services.
+Any eCommerce web developer will tell you the biggest challenge to building a quality e-commerce site is getting the conversions.

 That is why many of the best sites in the world continuously test what works best for their ecommerce sites.
 In order to help you learn from their improvements, we found a few case studies showing some best practices you should consider for your audience.

 Before you do, remember that everything you do in ecommerce is about testing.
 So, even though they found success.
 You still eventually want to test everything out to determine the best course of action.

 5 Case Studies on Ecommerce Conversion Optimization

 Words are everything- Stanley Black & Decker is one of the largest suppliers of power-tools in the world.
 In order to increase sales on their site, they used a number of A/B/N split tests.

 A/B/N is a little less comprehensive than multivariate testing where multiple items are tested on a page at the same time across multiple versions of the website page.
 In an A/B/N test, only one item is tested across multiple similar pages.